The relative frequency between two continuous-state branching processes with immigration and their genealogy: Introduction

 It is important to note that the process $(R,Z)$ has the Markov property and we will show that it can be characterized as the solution to a martingale problem.
 However, the process $R$ is not Markovian by itself, so it is not an autonomous frequency process.
-The main difficulty in obtaining a notion of a frequency processes is that if we wish to study only the frequency process $R$ while preserving a Markovian structure, then (in general) the total mass should be constant in time (the case of $\alpha$-stable CB processes is an interesting special case).
-This restriction is a classic assumption in population genetics but seemed difficult to impose in the present case without losing the properties of the CB processes $X^{(1)}$ and $X^{(2)}$.
+The main difficulty in obtaining a notion of a frequency processes is that if we wish to study only the frequency process $R$ while preserving a Markovian structure, then (in general) the total mass should be constant in time.
+The class of $\alpha$-stable CB processes is an interesting special case, not only because their associated relative frequency processes become Markovian in its own right after a time-change, but also because the latter constitute the moment duals of the $\beta$-coalescents (see for instance \cite{7authors}).
+The restriction of a fixed population size is a classic assumption in population genetics but seemed difficult to impose in the present case without losing the properties of the CB processes $X^{(1)}$ and $X^{(2)}$.
 For example, naively conditioning the processes so that the total mass stays close to some value would inhibit big jumps.
 To overcome this difficulty, we will consider the dynamics of the frequency process $R$ but at certain points in time we return the process $Z$ to its original value $z$.
 By taking the lengths of the intervals between these \textit{culling times} tend to zero and speeding up time, we are able to derive as a scaling limit an autonomous Markov process $R^{(z,r)}=\{R^{(z,r)}_t:t\geq0\}$; which we call the \textbf{$\Lambda$-asymmetric frequency process (AFP)}.

 In many cases, our $\Lambda$ asymmetric frequency processes have a moment dual which provides a notion of generalized ancestry in the spirit of the celebrated ancestral selection graph \cite{KN}.
+This generalization also includes cases such as the duality between mutation and death and the duality between pairwise branching and efficiency (understood as the competition of traits that consume a different amount of resources in order to reproduce) which was described in \cite{GMP}.
 When there is no immigration and $X^{(1)}$ and $X^{(2)}$ have the same branching mechanisms, a relationship between the CB processes and $\Lambda$-coalescents is uncovered.
 This provides a homeomorphism between the metric spaces defined by these two classes of processes. \\